Esthetics: One of the fastest growing industries that offers endless opportunities.

 To become an apprentice in the trade of Esthetician, students must:

-- successfully complete the Esthetics program at ATC (1298 hours)
+- successfully complete the Esthetics program at LRATC (1298 hours)

 - maintain an accumulative average of 70% or better in the trade subjects